 - Childcare while attending the 8 day residency week

 Approval of these additional funds are based on aid eligibility.

 Students requesting aid should first complete a FAFSA (Free Application for Federal Student Aid) form found at www.fafsa.ed.gov.
 Goddard’s school code is 003686.
 Based on the calculation from your FAFSA form, we determine what types of aid you are eligible for.

 Goddard awards a limited number of scholarships each year to undergraduate and graduate students.
-To see the listing of 2012-2013 scholarships, please visit the Goddard Scholarships page.
+To see the listing of current scholarships, please visit the Goddard Scholarships page.

-Goddard also participates in the CIC / Tuition Exchange program.
+Goddard also participates in the Council of Independent Colleges (CIC)'s Tuition Exchange Program.
 Many employers may also offer tuition benefits to their employees and/or dependents.

 Debt while at Goddard College

 The financial aid office at Goddard College strives to ensure that students receive the aid necessary to attend college without over-borrowing loans in the process.
-At every residency, we hold entrance interview sessions to review borrower’s rights and responsibilities.
-We also hold financial literacy workshops at every residency.
+At every residency, we hold entrance interview sessions to review borrower’s rights and responsibilities, as well as financial literacy workshops.